curtis-reynolds/steam2/README.md

 ## Installation and Running Instructions

 ### Compiling the Project
 To compile the Steam 2 Front End, ensure you have a C++ compiler installed (e.g., GCC).
-Navigate to the project directory and run the following command in the terminal:
+Navigate to Project/Source and run the following command in the terminal:

 ```bash
 g++ -o steam2 main.cpp UserSession.cpp UserAccounts.cpp GameInventory.cpp TransactionProcessing.cpp FileIO.cpp Utilities.cpp AdminActions.cpp